Ric4rd1/TE3002B_PuzzleBot/README.md

 # TE3002B_PuzzleBot
 This repository contains the packages and resources for the **MCR2 course** developed by **Manchester Robotics Ltd. (MCR2)**.
 The course is designed to provide students with an understanding of modern autonomous systems, combining theory and practical challenges.

-## Overview

-The course is structured into **ten sessions**, each aimed at teaching students various aspects of robotics, ranging from basic navigation techniques to more advanced topics such as image recognition and machine learning implementation.
-Throughout the course, students will work with the **Puzzlebot** platform, leveraging **ROS2** (Humble) and **Ubuntu 22.04** to implement intelligent algorithms in robotics.

-Each session includes hands-on challenges that simulate real-world problems faced during the implementation of advanced algorithms in autonomous robotics.

 ## Mini Challenge 1

 Mini Challenge 1 consists of two main tasks: